a-wai/amp-switcher/README.md

 ![](img/relays-jumper-closeup.png)

-The input/output section (part of the PCB on the left of J1 & K1) can also be used in 3 different ways:
+The input/output section (part of the PCB on the left of J1 & K1) can also be used in 4 different ways:
-* external connector for the guitar in/speaker out: do not populate any component except J10 (+12V) and J15 (to/from external connector)
+* external connector, direct routing: do not populate any component except J10 (+12V) and **J15** (to/from external connector)
-* on-board jack connector, direct routing (recommended for speaker out board): populate only J14 and J10, and apply solder across JPX1
+* on-board jack connector, direct routing (recommended for speaker out board): populate only J14 and J10, and (generously) apply solder across JPX1
+* external connector, input buffer (only suitable for "guitar input" board): do not populate any component except J10 (+12V) and **J16** (to/from external connector)
-* on-board jack connector, input buffer (only suitable for guitar in board): populate all components except J15
+* on-board jack connector, input buffer (only suitable for "guitar input" board): populate all components except J15 and J16

 ![](img/relays-io-section.png)